MrQR-me/docs/FormBuilder/formbuilder.md

 * The information resulting in the submission of this form is sent to the Site Owners and not to **MrQR**{: .Text-purple-000 }
 * Once you are familiar with this form you can Edit this section with your own notes or REMOVE it.

-You should also make refernce to your own company policies that may relate to the form submissions
+You should also make refernce to your own company policies that may relate to the form submissions Thankyou for using **MrQR**{: .Text-purple-000 }

 ___